Azure/iotedgedev/README.md

 1. Add Module to Config

     1. Open `deployment.template.json`.
-    1. Copy and paste the filter-module section and change filter-module to mymodule.
+    1. Copy and paste the filtermodule section and change filtermodule to mymodule.

     ```javascript
         "mymodule": {